ronen567/just-the-docs/docs/linear-regression-new.md

 |4        | 1.65      |

-The Linear Predictor based on table 1, would be just the predictor listed in Eq.
-1, with n=1 - see Eq.
-2a.
+For Table 1's single feature data, the predictor equation of Eq.
+1, reduces to the equation specified in Eq 2A.
 Pluging the Table 1's data to Eq.
 2a, results in Eq.
 2b.

 #### Eq.
 2a: Linear Prediction with n=1